Nothing in the world

 We conjure all sorts of stories about ourselves, they are all subjective, we can never really know the truth even about ourselves.

 Gemma and I can say that our life has been a non-stop adventure, that’s for sure!
 Sometimes when I tell people a bit of our story I see them trying to work out if it is actually all possible in the time Im suggesting.
 From studying medicine and then environmental science; working as an archaeologist; the road protests of the 90's and 2000's; building some of the UK's most cutting edge mechanical art for Arts Council England, Arcadia, Glastonbury Festival and many more.
-Several years of teaching A-level science, as well as nursery and reception classes.
-Moving to a derelict smallholding in rural France and rebuilding it from scratch with with Gemma; living in the very north of Scotland and bringing our children up for five years on a canal boat.
+Several years as a school teacher.
+Moving to a derelict smallholding in rural France and rebuilding it from scratch on our own; living in the very north of Scotland and bringing our children up for five years on a boat.

 For someone with life-long battles with anxiety I have constantly pushed my limits.

 We have both always preferred to practice on our own than to attend a classes.
-We are freer to experiment, to move at our own pace and to really feel what is needed mentally and physically on a day to day basis.
+We are more free to experiment, to move at our own pace and to really feel what is needed mentally and physically on a day to day basis.

 It has always seemed perfectly normal to infuse asana practice with natural movement patterns from the rest of life - elements of surfing, kitesurfing and paddleboarding through to martial arts and climbing, all seem to find a way in.